London Borough of Enfield: Etymology

-Historical

-The current borough was created in 1965 from the former areas of the Municipal Borough of Southgate, the Municipal Borough of Enfield and the Municipal Borough of Edmonton.
-The armorial bearings of these three boroughs were also merged.
-The heraldic beast on the shield of the Enfield coat of arms is known in heraldry as an "Enfield" (or colloquially as the Enfield beast), and is used extensively as a logo representing Enfield, particularly by the borough council.
+History

 In Roman times, Enfield was connected to Londinium by Ermine Street, the great Roman road which stretched all the way up to York.
 Artefacts found in the early 1900s reveal that there were Roman settlements in the areas that are now Edmonton and Bush Hill Park.

 In 790 King Offa of Mercia was recorded as giving the lands of Edmonton to St Albans Abbey.
 The area became strategically important as East Anglia was taken over by the Danes.
-In the 790s strongholds were built by men loyal to King Alfred the Great, in order to keep the Danes to the east of the River Lea.
+In the 890s strongholds were built by men loyal to King Alfred the Great, in order to keep the Danes to the east of the River Lea.

 After the Norman Conquest, both Enfield and Edmonton were mentioned in Domesday Book.
 Both had churches, and Enfield had 400 inhabitants, Edmonton 300.
 Enfield is also described as having a "parc".
 This parc—a heavily forested area for hunting—was key to Enfield's existence in the Middle Ages (see Enfield Old Park).
 Wealthy Londoners came to Enfield first to hunt, and then to build houses in the green, wooded surroundings.
 In 1303, Edward I of England granted Enfield a charter to hold a weekly market, which has continued up to this day.
 The old market cross was removed in the early 20th century to make way for a monument to the coronation of King Edward VII, but was preserved by the horticulturalist E. A. Bowles for his garden at nearby Myddelton House, where it remains today.

 Enfield Grammar School with its Tudor Old Hall stands next to the Enfield Town Market Place and St. Andrew's Church, the school having been extended several times since 1586.
 A new hall and further additions were completed shortly before World War II.

 Nearby historically was the palace of Edward VI, where Elizabeth I lived while a princess, including during the final illness of Henry VIII.
 Edward was taken there to join her, so that in the company of his sister, Edward Seymour, 1st Earl of Hertford could break the news to Edward, formally announcing the death of their royal father in the presence chamber at Enfield, on his knees to make formal obeisance to the boy as King.
 Later Elizabeth held court there when she was queen (this was remembered in the name Palace Gardens that was a street running behind Pearsons department store and is still recalled in the name of Enfield's shopping centre).